erizov/Professor/semester_1/lecture_05_trees/binary_search_tree/README.md

 ## Often Used Together With

-Binary Search Tree is commonly used in combination with:
+Binary Search Tree is used in combination with:

 - **Binary Search**: Often combined for comprehensive solutions
-- **Linear Search**: Often combined for comprehensive solutions
-- **Hash Table**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks